agihil/course-catalog-canonicity/README.md

 - the total number of mentions in all the course descriptions (total)
 - for each university: the total number of mentions of this author in the courses held at this university (resp.uni+_total)
 - for each university: the relative number of mentions of the resp. author in the courses held at this university.
 Relative number in this context means: the total number of mentions of the resp. author divided by the number of course descriptions scraped for the resp. university (resp.uni+_rel)
 - for each country: the total number of mentions in all course descriptions of the universities in that country.
-(G is short for Germany, A for Austria, S for Switzerland)
+(G is short for Germany, A for Austria, S for Switzerland) (total_+resp.country)
 - for each country: the relative number of mentions of the resp. author.
-Relative number in this context means: The sum of relative numbers of mentions of the resp. author per university divided by the number of universities assigned to the resp. country.
+Relative number in this context means: The sum of relative numbers of mentions of the resp. author per university divided by the number of universities assigned to the resp. country. (rel_+resp.country)

 ### data/time_counts.csv
 The table is obtained from the tables data/writers.csv and data/courses.csv using the notebook time_get_counts.ipynb.
 Each row represents a semester, Which semester can be seen from the column (semester-start) that contains timestamps (see above: data/courses.csv).
 The columns represent:
-- for each university: the total number of writers mentioned in the course descriptions of the resp. semester
+- for each university: the total number of writers mentioned in the course descriptions of the resp. semester (resp.uni+_total)
-- for each university: the rel number of writers mentioned in the resp. semester, meaning that the total number of writers in the resp. semester is divided by the number of course descriptions available in this semester.
+- for each university: the rel number of writers mentioned in the resp. semester, meaning that the total number of writers in the resp. semester is divided by the number of course descriptions available in this semester. (resp.uni+_rel)
-- for each university: the total number of female writers mentioned in the course descriptions of the resp. semester
+- for each university: the total number of female writers mentioned in the course descriptions of the resp. semester (resp.uni+_total_F)
-- for each university: the total number of male writers mentioned in the course descriptions of the resp. semester
+- for each university: the total number of male writers mentioned in the course descriptions of the resp. semester (resp.uni+_total_M)
-- for each university: the relative number of female writers mentioned in the course descriptions of the resp. semester divided by the total number of writers mentioned in the course descriptions of the resp. semester
+- for each university: the relative number of female writers mentioned in the course descriptions of the resp. semester divided by the total number of writers mentioned in the course descriptions of the resp. semester (resp.uni+_rel_F)
+- for each university: the relative number of male writers mentioned in the course descriptions of the resp. semester divided by the total number of writers mentioned in the course descriptions of the resp. semester (resp.uni+_rel_M)
-- for each university: the relative number of male writers mentioned in the course descriptions of the resp. semester divided by the total number of writers mentioned in the course descriptions of the resp. semester
+- for each university: the relative number of male writers mentioned in the course descriptions of the resp. semester divided by the total number of writers mentioned in the course descriptions of the resp. semester (resp.uni+_relrel_F)
-- for each university: the double-relative number of male writers mentioned in the course descriptions of the resp. semester divided by the total number of writers mentioned in the course descriptions of the resp. semester and again divided by the number of course descriptions available for the resp. semester
+- for each university: the double-relative number of male writers mentioned in the course descriptions of the resp. semester divided by the total number of writers mentioned in the course descriptions of the resp. semester and again divided by the number of course descriptions available for the resp. semester (resp.uni+_relrel_M)

 ### data/universities.csv
 The table contains short names and the real names of the universities sampled.